91besquibel/opslog/README.md

 ## 🛠️ **Overview**

 Welcome to the **Operations Tracking and Logging Application**, your all-in-one tool designed in **OpenJDK** and **JavaFX 17**.
-Built for satellite operations, this application streamlines your troubleshooting, scheduling, checklists, and note-taking processes—all while ensuring your data remains secure and accessible.
+Built for an operations environment, this application streamlines your troubleshooting, scheduling, checklists, and note-taking.

 ### 🎯 **Key Features**
 - 📜 **Running Log:** Real-time operational logging to keep track of activities and events.